AyatOmar/BeerFeatureSelection/README.md

 ### Problem Formulation

-* Define:
-  * Input / Output
+Input / Output: LC-QTOF-MS features / Beer styles.
-  * Models
-    * Describe the different models you tried and why.
+Models: PCA, ANOVA, Random Forest.
-  * Loss, Optimizer, other Hyperparameters.
+Loss, Optimizer, other Hyperparameters: N/A.

 ### Training

 * Describe the training:
-  * How you trained: software and hardware.
+  * How you trained: Training involved applying PCA, ANOVA, and Random Forest sequentially.
   * How did training take.
   * Training curves (loss vs epoch for test/train).
   * How did you decide to stop training.